 Since there is a risk of new outbreaks, repeated treatments may be required to protect vision.

 Intraocular medications are an effective way of medically modulating abnormal retinal blood vessels that may be leaking fluid.
-Depending on the retinal problem, Dr. Parks may recommend injections of the steroid medication triamcinolone to reduce retinal swelling, or anti–vascular endothelial growth factor medications such as Macugen® (pegaptanib) or Avastin® (befacizumab) to stop the growth of abnormal blood vessels that occur in age related macular degeneration, diabetic retinopathy, and other retinal diseases.
-Intraocular steroid injections are an effective way of medically modulating abnormal retinal blood vessels that may be leaking fluid.
-The injections are performed in the office after the eye’s surface is made numb with anesthetic.
+Depending on the retinal problem, Dr. Parks may recommend injections of steroid medications to reduce retinal swelling, or anti-vascular endothelial growth factor medications such as Eylea® (aflibercept), Avastin® (bevacizumab), or Lucentis® (ranibizumab) to stop the growth of abnormal blood vessels that occur in age-related macular degeneration, diabetic retinopathy, and other retinal diseases.
+Intraocular steroid injections, either with triamcinolone, or Ozurdex® (dexamethasone) implants are an effective way of medically modulating abnormal retinal blood vessels that may be leaking fluid.
+The injections are performed in the office after the eye’s surface is made numb with the anesthetic.
 Patients rarely feel any discomfort with the procedure.
 There is some transient blurring of the vision after the injection that subsides within a few days.

 In cases of sufficient blood or scar tissue in the vitreous to blur vision, a vitrectomy may be performed at our ophthalmology centers.
 The cloudy vitreous is removed and its volume replaced with a mild saline solution similar to that which the body would naturally produce over time to replace the vitreous.